 About two-thirds of the way through, I realized that the book is sort of just a meditation or celebration of the idea of finding greater meaning.
 This is not a focused read, and there’s not a lot of practical advice here.

 As I said, Brooks is a great writer, and I looked forward to picking up the book every day.
-Understand the point of the book (or lack of point) before picking it up, and you’ll be happier for it.
+If you understand the point of the book (or lack of point) before picking it up, you’ll be happier for it.

 - I have read this book.
 According to my records, I completed it on April 30, 2021.